Psycojoker/cellar/README.md

 cellar list  # list all available formulas (from https://github.com/saltstack-formulas) cellar install <list of formulas>
 cellar uninstall <list of formulas>
+cellar update <list of formulas, if empty, update all>
 ```

 You can also install a formula of a custom github repository using the pattern <username>/<repository>: